-The majority of businesses also failed miserably in making good use of modern technology, which like internet, things the Skype, teleconferences, a plethora of software, customer relationship management, information communication technology, etc. Implementing new technology across all levels of an organization's operations was a key component of every IMT that was put up.
+The majority of businesses also failed miserably in making good use of modern technology, which includes things like the internet, Skype, teleconferences, a plethora of software, customer relationship management, information and communication technology, etc. Implementing new technology across all levels of an organization's operations was a key component of every IMT that was put up.
 Twenty percent to a quarter of each business's planned creative initiatives make use of already available new technology.